kubernetes/enhancements/keps/sig-api-machinery/35-storage-version-hash.md

 intended to be used by the storage version migrator, the graduation story is simple.

-We will document the field as of alpha quality in 1.14.
+The field will be alpha in 1.14, protected by a feature flag.
+By default the `StorageVersionHash` is not shown in the discovery document as the feature flag is default to `False`.

 If we don't find any problem with the field, we will promote it to beta in 1.15 and GA in 1.16.
 Otherwise we just remove the field while keeping a tombstone for the protobuf tag.

 The above is a simplified version of Kubernetes API change [guideline][].